i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 group by branch, category) as t1 where Ranking = 1
 ```

-**3.Find the busiest date for each branch based on number of transactions.**
+**3. Find the busiest date for each branch based on number of transactions.**
 ```sql
 select branch ,
      date ,